spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/are-zed-endpoints-split-to-3-backendapi-backendgateway-backoffice.md

 ---
-title: Are ZED endpoints split into BackendApi, BackendGateway, and Backoffice?
+title: Check if ZED endpoints split into BackendApi, BackendGateway, and Backoffice
 description: Assess if ZED endpoints are split into BackendApi, BackendGateway and Backoffice.
 template: howto-guide-template
 ---

+In this step, you need to check

 ## Resources for assessment